DLR-AMR/t8code_JOSS/paper.md

 # Summary

-In this note we present our software library t8code for scalable dynamic adaptive mesh refinement (AMR) officially released in 2022 [@Holke_t8code_2022]. t8code is written in C/C++, open source, and readily available at [](www.dlr-amr.github.io/t8code).
+We present our software library t8code for scalable dynamic adaptive mesh refinement (AMR) officially released in 2022 [@Holke_t8code_2022]. t8code is written in C/C++, open source, and readily available at [www.dlr-amr.github.io/t8code](www.dlr-amr.github.io/t8code).
 The library provides fast and memory efficient parallel algorithms for dynamic AMR to handle tasks such as mesh adaptation, load-balancing, ghost computation, feature search and more. t8code can manage meshes with over one trillion mesh elements [@holke_optimized_2021] and scales up to one million parallel processes [@holke_scalable_2018].
 It is intended to be used as mesh management backend in scientific and engineering simulation codes paving the way towards high-performance applications of the upcoming exascale era.

 # Statement of need